slint-ui/slint/README.md

 for Linux.
 Later they met while working together in a small company in Norway called Trolltech, on the Qt C++ toolkit.
 Here, they gained valuable experience in API design, cross-platform software development and user interface components.
 Simon continued in the Qt Company as one lead developer and maintainer of the QtQml engine, while Olivier co-founded [Woboq](https://woboq.com), a software consulting company.
-Years later they are starting a new project.
+Years later, and now based in Berlin, they are starting a new project.
 With SixtyFPS they aim to make developing user interfaces fun for everyone: from JavaScript, C++, or Rust developers all the way to UI/UX designers.